 Colruyt Group decides to use reusable bags for loose fruit and vegetables

 Colruyt Group is the first Belgian retailer to decide to only offer reusable bags for loose fruit and vegetables.
-This means that Colruyt, Bio-Planet, Spar, OKay and OKay Compact will stop using single-use plastic bags.
-We estimate that we will reduce the number of plastic bags by 150 million on an annual basis.
-By making this radical choice in favour of reusability, we are paving the way towards ease and clarity for those customers who want to make more conscious choices.
+This means that Colruyt, Bio-Planet, Spar, OKay and OKay Compact will stop using single use plastic bags as of 2 January 2020 in all their stores.
+This will reduce the number of plastic bags used by 150 million on an annual basis.
+By making this radical choice we are making it easy and clear for those customers who want to make more conscious choices.

 Working towards 100% reusable bags